storybookjs/vue-cli-plugin-storybook/README.md

 It will create a config folder for storybook, a sample component and a sample story.
 The webpack config used for storybook is resolved from `vue-cli-service`, which means you don't need to have any special `webpack.config.js` in storybook config folder.

 ## Contributors
-Here is a list of [Contributors](http://github.com/pksunkara/vue-cli-plugin-storybook/contributors)
+Here is a list of [Contributors](http://github.com/storybooks/vue-cli-plugin-storybook/contributors)

-I particularly thank `Almas Akchabayev <almas.akchabayev@gmail.com>` for the initial code and willing to transfer the project to me.
+We particularly thank `Almas Akchabayev <almas.akchabayev@gmail.com>` for the initial code and willing to transfer the project to us.

 ### TODO